 Perth and Kinross

 § This page gives an overview of the Perth and Kinross local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Perth and Kinross covers central Scotland from the Lowland farmlands to the Highland mountains.
 The city of Perth serves as the administrative centre, and the area is known for its historic castles, outdoor activities, and whisky distilleries.
 Tourism, agriculture, and services drive the economy.